Mounir-Bmz/Mounir-Bmz/README.md

 ### Ahoy there, me hearties! 🏴‍☠️

 I be Mounir, a web developer with a passion as vast as the seven seas.
-Currently, I be embarking on a thrilling voyage through the world of web development at the O'Clock school.
-For me, coding be more than just a trade, it be an adventure on the digital high seas.
+Currently, I’ve sailed through the stormy waters of O'Clock school, and I’ve already dropped anchor at the isles of Bubu Corp and Ankama.
+But the greatest adventure still awaits me.

 🦜 Fullstack web development be me treasure trove.
 From the enchantin' frontend to the mighty backend, I find joy in every aspect of the ship's construction.

-🌱 Currently, I be settin' sail to conquer React, a powerful framework that brings me endless excitement.
+🌴 I’ve conquered React and found endless excitement in wielding this mighty framework on me journey.

-🤔 I be on the lookout for me first matey position as a web developer, ready to join a crew and set sail on thrilling projects.
+🏴‍☠️ Now, I be on the lookout for that fabled treasure – an island where I can finally drop anchor and call home.
+A place to join a mighty crew and embark on thrilling projects for the long haul.

 ✉️ If ye be wishin' to send me a message in a bottle, ye can find me on [LinkedIn](https://www.linkedin.com/in/mounir-boumaza/) or visit me [website](https://mounir-bmz.github.io/).

+If ye wish to take a closer look at me journey, here be [me CV](https://drive.google.com/file/d/1CdVvvaA287TZLPsVWSepQLrH-0D8Wq58/view?usp=drive_link). 🏴‍☠️

 Avast ye!
 Let's chart a course for web development greatness together!